thedaggerx/DaggerX/README.md

 ---

-# 🔥 DaggerX - Ultra-Secure Hashing & Encryption Library 🔥
+# 🔥 DaggerX - Ultra-Secure Hashing & Encryption Library (PHP)🔥

 DaggerX is an **open-source** password hashing and encryption library designed for **maximum security**.
 It ensures that even the platform owner **cannot decrypt data** without the correct secret key.